cass-e-design/p5js-wp-legacy/README.md

 <br>`[p5jswp script="https://javascript-file.js" height="512" caption="Hello World"]`

 #### All Attributes:
-* **script**: Hardcoded URL to a JavaScript file for inclusion in the body.
+* **script**: URL to a JavaScript file for inclusion in the body.
-* **js**: Inline Javascript, usually instead of `script`\*
+* **js**: Inline Javascript for inclusion in the body.
-* **css**: Inline CSS included inside the iframe's head\*
+* **css**: Inline CSS included inside the iframe's head
 * **width**: Width for the iframe.
 NB: This is in HTML, not CSS
 * **height**: Height for the iframe.
 NB: This is in HTML, not CSS
 * **caption**: Caption to be included in a \<figcaption>
-* **libraries**: Space delimited list of hardcoded URLs for libraries/additional scripts to be included in the iframe.
+* **libraries**: Space delimited list of URLs for libraries/additional scripts to be included in the iframe.
 The local copy of p5.min.js is automatically included.
 * **debug**: Debug parameter per shortcode (use debug="true" to enable) that prints all attribute values inside the caption.
 Not intended for production.

-\*I've had to encode everything inline inside the iframe with [htmlspecialchars()](https://www.php.net/manual/en/function.htmlspecialchars.php), in addition to more advanced filtering described above.
+All parameters are optional, but the Shortcode will produce a warning if both the `script` and `js` are unused.

 ### Output